juliorodrigues97/perfume-distribution-analytics/README.md

 ![Pareto](assets/screenshots/page4_pareto_abc.png)

-**Key findings - February 2024:**
+**Key findings — February 2024:**
-- **Revenue was highly concentrated across a small portion of the portfolio.**
+- **Revenue is highly concentrated in a small share of the portfolio.**
-At the 80% revenue threshold, just 147 product lines (21% of the portfolio) generated approximately $1.65M, representing 80% of total net revenue.
-This highlights the disproportionate contribution of a relatively small group of products.
+At the 80% revenue threshold, 147 product lines (21% of the portfolio) account for $1.65M in net revenue — 80% of the total.

-- **The Pareto distribution highlights clear portfolio prioritization opportunities.**
+- **The long tail makes up most of the catalog but contributes the least.**
-The concentration of revenue among a limited number of product lines suggests that these high-contribution products should receive greater attention in areas such as inventory availability, commercial focus, and performance monitoring.
+Class C alone spans 476 products (68% of the base) but generates just $334K — less than a fifth of what Class A produces from a third as many products, highlighting how much of the portfolio contributes marginally to overall revenue.

-- **ABC classification provides an additional framework for portfolio prioritization.**
+- **The threshold selector and drillthrough turn this analysis into an actionable tool.**
-The ABC analysis further segments the portfolio into Class A, B, and C based on cumulative revenue contribution, allowing the business to distinguish high-value products from the long tail and apply differentiated management strategies.
+Users can adjust the revenue threshold (60–90%) to test different concentration scenarios, and drill through from any brand into the Cross-Sell Analysis page to explore purchasing relationships with other brands in the portfolio.

 > **Drillthrough → Cross-Sell Analysis**
 > Selecting a brand from the Revenue by Brand visual (Page 4) activates the drillthrough navigation, allowing users to investigate cross-selling relationships between brands.